-Spatchcock cranberry orange glazed turkey is one of the fastest and easiest ways to get your Thanksgiving dinner on the table.
-The cranberry orange glazed gets a delicious flavor boost from Kikkoman® Soy Sauce and seasonal spices.
-I’m also sharing my tips for roasting the best turkey with gravy and a sweet potato and fennel gratin recipe.
+Spatchcock Cranberry Orange Glazed Turkey is one of the fastest and easiest ways to get your Thanksgiving dinner on the table.
+The cranberry orange glazed gets a delicious flavor boost from Soy Sauce and seasonal spices.

 I like to try something different when it comes to roasting a Thanksgiving turkey.
 If you’re not familiar with the spatchcock method, spatchcock is a fancy culinary term for butterfly.
 The backbone is cut from the turkey then it is spread out flat.
 This cuts the roasting time IN HALF!
 And coupled with the amazingly tasty crispy glazed skin, it truly is very good!
-I have great step-by-step instructions with pictures, showing how to spatchcock a chicken, click here.
+I have great step-by-step instructions with pictures, showing How to Butterfly (Spatchcock) a Whole Chicken.

 Tip #1: I like to refrigerate the turkey uncovered in the fridge for at least 2 hours.
 This dries out the skin and aides in getting a crispier skin when roasting.

 Tip #2: Spatchcock or butterfly the turkey.
 This cuts down immensely on roasting time, it cuts it in half, actually, and it is so easy to do.
 I used a 12 pound turkey and it fits very nicely in my 12 x 15 inch roasting pan.
 This turkey would normally take about 3 ½ hours.